birdsarah/jeff_bikeandbuild_trivia/pages/About.md

 ####What's all this for, anyway?
-This summer I'll be joining a Bike &
-Build trip and peddling from Maine to California.
+This summer Jeff Goodwin will be helping to lead a Bike & Build trip.
+Along with 33 other young adults, he’ll be peddling 1000 miles from Portland, OR to Bellingham WA.
 Bike & Build is a non-profit organization that raises money and awareness for affordable housing through biking trips.
-In addition to fundraising, we'll be giving community presentations and volunteering on affordable housing developments along the way.
+In addition to fundraising, Bike & Build trips stop to volunteer with affordable housing orgs along the way.

- * <a href=http://www.bikeandbuild.org/cms/content/view/118/278/>Check out our
+ * <a href=http://www.driftwest.org/>Check out our
 route. </a>
  * <a href=http://www.bikeandbuild.org/cms/content/view/32/49/>Learn more about
 Bike & Build.</a>

 ####Why Bike & Build?
-If I'm going to bike 1,000 miles I want to do it for a good cause, and I can't think of a better one than affordable housing.
-It's an issue I care deeply about and one that I've spent the entirety of my career working towards.
-After hearing wonderful things from friends who have been on previous Bike & Build trips it was an easy choice.
+Bike & Build is a small but mighty organization.
+They have a profound impact on participants, communities along the route, and partner affordable housing organizations.
+Affordable housing is an important - and largely hidden - issue that demands our attention.
+Bike & Build provides an opportunity to raise funds and awareness for this cause in a meaningful way, engaging young adults in the process.
+To date, Bike & Build has donated more than $5.1M; built for more than 185,000 hours; pedaled over 8.5M miles; and engaged more than 2250 young adults.

 ####What happens to the donations?